WhoIsConch/ConchBot/README.md

 ---
 ### I am not the owner - I am a admin for conchbot support server.
 I am just gonna add things i like.
 ---
-There isn't a LICENSE so idk what you want to do with it
+There isn't a LICENSE yet so idk what you want to do with it